bloominstituteoftechnology/java-LoopingAndCollections/README.md

 ## Results

-The final outcome of this application is
+The output of this application is

 ```TEXT
 *** Arrays ***